AndersDeath/holy-theory/content/algorithms/ford-fulkerson-algorithm.md

 The Ford-Fulkerson Algorithm is an iterative method to compute the maximum flow in a flow network.
 It was initially designed to solve the max-flow min-cut problem, where the objective is to find the maximum amount of flow that can be sent from a designated source to a designated sink in a directed graph.
 The algorithm iteratively augments paths from the source to the sink, increasing the flow until it reaches its maximum value.

-**How Ford-Fulkerson Algorithm Works:**

-1. **Initialization:**
+**How is works:**

+**Step 1:**
-   - Begin with an initial flow of zero.
-   - Determine the residual graph, which represents the remaining capacity for each edge.
+Begin with an initial flow of zero.
+Determine the residual graph, which represents the remaining capacity for each edge.

-2. **Augmenting Paths:**
+**Step 2:**

-   - Find an augmenting path from the source to the sink in the residual graph.
+Find an augmenting path from the source to the sink in the residual graph.
 An augmenting path is a path with available capacity on all its edges.

-3. **Flow Augmentation:**
+**Step 3:**

-   - Determine the maximum flow that can be added along the augmenting path.
+Determine the maximum flow that can be added along the augmenting path.
 This is the minimum capacity value of the edges on the path.

-4. **Update Residual Graph:**
+**Step 4:**

-   - Update the residual graph by subtracting the flow added along the augmenting path and adding the reverse flow.
+Update the residual graph by subtracting the flow added along the augmenting path and adding the reverse flow.

-5. **Repeat:**
+**Step 5:**

-   - Repeat steps 2-4 until there are no more augmenting paths.
+Repeat steps 2-4 until there are no more augmenting paths.

-6. **Result:**
+**Step 6:**
-   - The final flow is the maximum flow in the network.
+The final flow is the maximum flow in the network.

 **Key Characteristics:**